abr-98/Guide-to-Computer-Vision/Fundamentals/Digital Image/README.md

 ![Channel](https://miro.medium.com/max/311/1*uMda2KGCQFb6sZm8Cli7tA.png)

 If you see the upper image, the first colour image is created by the super position of the other 3 images in primary colours Red, Blue and Green, pixel by pixel.
 So, the image is said to have 3 channels: Red, Blue and Green (RGB).
 These 3 channels are also present in diigital cameras.
 Grayscale images have only 1 channel, while RGB images of 3 channels.
-So, for saving an RGB image, we need 24 bits for each pixel, 8 bit per pixel for each channel.
+So, for saving an RGB image, we need 24 bits for each pixel, 8 bit per pixel for a channel each.